aaronH45/sentimentAnalysis/index.md

 <p align="center">Self attention of the sequence being able to capture relationships such as pronoun antecedent relationships</p>
 <p align="center">Source: <a href="https://arxiv.org/pdf/1706.03762.pdf">Vaswani et al.</a></p>

 Thus, transfer learning and pre-training a transformer language model before finetuning the model on downstream tasks, such as sentiment analysis, is the topic of most future work and studies.
+Moreover, financial sentiment analysis has already seen vast improvements, having an accuracy of 86% through the use of transformer architectures and transfer learning.

 ## References